Proving English Language Ability - International English Language Testing System - IELTS

-Under the Federal Skilled Worker Program, Canadian Experience Class (CEC), and some Provincial Nominee Programs, Canadian Immigration Visa Officers require that applicants prove their language proficiency in either English or French.
+Under the Federal Skilled Worker Class, Canadian Experience Class (CEC), and some Provincial Nominee Programs, Canadian Immigration Visa Officers require that applicants prove their language proficiency in either English or French.

 To gain points for language proficiency under the Quebec Skilled Worker Program, test results must be submitted for French and/or English.
 For more information on recognized French tests, see this page.

 To enroll for an IELTS examination, you will need to contact your local IELTS test centre to find out the dates when you will be able to take your test and what the cost will be.
 Download and complete the application form and send it the local IELTS centre along with your photos, a copy of your identification and your payment.

 Many people take preparation courses before they take the IELTS to ensure that they receive as high a score as possible.
 You can also take free IELTS practice tests to get an idea of what the tests are like.

 The IELTS consists of four parts: Listening, Reading, Writing, and Speaking.
 The whole test lasts 2 hours and 45 minutes and can be completed in one day.
 The speaking component can also be taken up to seven days before or after the other three components (at the discretion of the test centre).

 The listening component lasts for 30 minutes and consists of four audio clips that you must listen to and answer questions about.